What is data management?

 Handling Multiple Data Solutions

-Many organizations use separate software for different data management processes, such as extraction, integration, warehousing, etc. Using various data solutions can lead to data silos and inefficient data management, resulting in poor data oversight and vulnerabilities.
+Many organizations use separate tools for different data management processes, such as extraction, integration, warehousing, etc. Using various data solutions leads to data silos and inefficient data management.
+Additionally, using multiple software has the following disadvantages:

-• Lack of connectivity between systems
+- Lack of connectivity between systems

-• Lack of consistent quality
+- Lack of consistent UI

 Take the First Step to Unified Data Management With Astera